Aloha (2015 film): Plot

-Military contractor Brian Gilcrest returns to Hawaii on behalf of billionaire Carson Welch, who intends to develop local land into a space center.
-Following a celebrated military career that ended in shadowy deals in Afghanistan, the now disillusioned Gilcrest has to negotiate a deal with the Native Hawaiians and support Carson's launch of a privately funded satellite.
-His mission is complicated by his former girlfriend Tracy, now married with two children, and his idealistic Air Force liaison, Captain Allison Ng, whose wide-eyed fascination with space reminds him of his own childhood sense of wonder.
+Military contractor Brian Gilcrest returns to Hawaii with billionaire Carson Welch, who plans to build a space center and launch a private satellite.
+Once a celebrated Air Force officer whose career ended in controversy, Gilcrest is tasked with negotiating with Native Hawaiian leaders for the project.
+His assignment reunites him with his ex-girlfriend Tracy, now married with two children, and introduces him to his Air Force liaison, Captain Allison Ng, whose optimism rekindles his interest in space.